 I have been researching the psychology and neuroscience of human performance for over a decade and have been in sales for over 17 years.
 My motivation comes from losing my business mentor to suicide, my Mom’s battle with cancer and my Dad’s successful career in sales.
 I’ve always had a fascination for technology and the powerful, positive impact it can have on our society and business.

 Throughout this website you will find articles and strategies that bring together my passion for sales, science and human performance.

 My Business & Background:

 Since starting my business, I have facilitated sales and mindset training with Fortune 500 companies and spoken to audiences of 500+ people on the topic of brain performance.
 I have written for TIME, Fast Company, Live in the Grey, Business Insider & Entrepreneur Magazine; and have been interviewed on CTV News and quoted in the New York Post.
 Tony Robbins has contacted me and shared my articles and charity work with his 3 Million+ followers.

 My career has consisted of working as a Sales Management Consultant on campus at Microsoft Headquarters and being the #1 sales rep for other technology companies.
 Successfully selling technology to Fortune 500’s, government, municipal and educational markets while receiving President Club Awards along the way.
-Currently I am also working with a Vancouver based technology company, designing their business development strategy to bring new product to market and building a high-performance sales culture.
+Currently I am also working with a Vancouver based technology company in cloud & IT infrastructure sales.